siddhi-1234/Grocery_Store/README.md

  11. Now create banner section after header section and style it
  12. Now create features section after banner and style it
  13. Now create products section after feature and style it
+ 14. Now create product category section and style it
+ 15. Now create customer reviews and style it